hilmiejalong/Academic_Projects/Political Science/POL101 - The Real World of Politics - An Introduction/[POL101] Argumentative Paragraph/README.md

 ## Instructions & Requirements

 - **Required Sources:**
-  - Legacy chapter of the TRC Final Report (pp. 135-183)
+  - Legacy chapter of the Canadian Truth and Reconciliation Commission (TRC) Final Report (pp. 135-183)
   - TRC’s 94 Calls to Action
 - **Thesis Statement:** Clear position with reasons, early in the paragraph.
 - **Argument:** Persuasive and supported by evidence.